 All classes are offered at standalone MicroCollege sites located in students’ communities.
 MicroCollege sites are fun, vibrant locations where students, faculty, and staff work together.

 None.
 Zero.
 Nada.

-MicroCollege is offered by local school districts at NO cost to students and families.
+MicroCollege is offered to students at NO cost to them or their families.
 The program includes all tuition, fees, books, materials, and school supplies – along with a laptop computer that students can keep when they complete the program!

 MicroCollege offers the General Educations courses required by public and private universities in students’ state, and are widely transferable to traditional colleges and universities in the US.
 Students’ credits are issued by our partner universities, all of whom are regionally accredited and non-profit.

-College courses completed at MicroCollege are added to students’ high school transcripts, which can significantly boost students’ high school GPAs!
-As a result, many students are accepted to more competitive colleges and universities after attending MicroCollege, and are often eligible for more grant or scholarship money!
+On average, students’ college GPAs earned via MicroCollege are 1 point higher than their high school GPA!
+As a result, most students gain admission to more competitive colleges and universities after attending MicroCollege, and are often eligible for more grant or scholarship money.